-The station is at an altitude of close to 10,000 feet, so some you’ll need to acclimate to the thin air and lower the air pressure.
+The station is at an altitude of close to 10,000 feet, so some need to acclimate to the thin air and lower the air pressure.
 Our bodies have two main problems with high altitude and the corresponding lower air pressure: (1) air at lower pressure has less oxygen per lungful.
 Your body adjusts by producing more red blood cells to carry oxygen more efficiently.
 Most of this cell building happens while you sleep; however, the process can take days, and in the meanwhile, you may be ill.
 (2) At lower air pressure, water evaporates faster.
 There is little precipitation at the South Pole, making it the world’s largest desert.
 It is critical to keep hydrated.

 Fresh water is made using a hot water hose.
-Hose is driven into an ice cavern to melt a bowl into the ice.
+The hose is driven into an ice cavern to melt a bowl into the ice.
 The melted water is then siphoned out for drinking and other uses.
 When the melted area becomes too low for the hose to reach, the hose is moved to create a new hole.

-For recreation, people form clubs, start bands, attend class and events that reflect their interests—from learning about the other projects going on at the station to learning Scottish dance!
+For recreation, people form clubs, start bands, attend classes and events that reflect their interests—from learning about the other projects going on at the station to learning Scottish dance!